Guatemala City and Antigua, Guatemala

 On the 21st of December, the city of Chichicastenango look up to the skies as the dance of the palo volador (‘flying pole’) begins.

-Why do the locals use chicken buses in Central America, and just how safe is local transport for travelers?
+Why are local buses called "chicken buses" in Guatemala?
+And just how safe is transportation for travelers?
 Here's how to get from A to B in Guatemala.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote